"What does it profit a man to gain the whole world and forfeit his soul?"

 The Mercenary is what happens when honor loses its ground in discipline.
 He trains relentlessly but for no higher purpose.
 He uses his skills only for personal gain.
 He mistakes skill for virtue and confuses mastery with meaning.

-The mature Knight stands on two pillars: honor and discipline.
+The Mature Knight stands on two pillars: honor and discipline.
 The Mercenary has kept only one.
 He has discipline without the honor that makes it noble.
 He lacks the loyalty that makes it trustworthy.
-He has no purpose that makes it meaningful.
-His mastery has become mercenary because it serves no one but himself.
+His mastery serves no one but himself.

 He hires out his skills to the highest bidder.
-He uses his mastery for personal gain.
 He has no loyalty beyond his own interests.
 His discipline is impeccable but his honor is gone.
 He'll fight for anyone, stand for nothing, betray anything for the right price.
-It becomes all about the transaction—never about the cause, never about a mission that would inspire loyalty or sacrifice.
+It's all transaction—never cause, never mission.

 Mercenary Declarations